Sound Differentiation for Beginning String Orchestra

 Click on the excerpt to see the entire page.
 Please note that only the first few songs have note names.

 Transform your students' practice from passive repetition to active learning.
 Students will be immediately shown what pitches and rhythms they hit or miss so they know what to work on, and they don't learn their music incorrectly.
 They can play along to the accompaniment, encouraging at-home practice, while helping you track their progress while teaching remotely.
-Sound Differentiation will be available in SmartMusic during Fall 2020.
+Sound Differentiation is now available in SmartMusic!

 Make Your Own Arrangements